Life Interests: 1992 and 2012

 All of the 157 participating members of the Class of 1992 have received their own “personal time capsule,” which includes their individual responses to the surveys in 1992 and in 2012 as well as the averages and standard deviations for both the Class of 1992, then and now, and the Class of 2012.
-Please click here to view the Table of Contents and a sample page.
+Please click here for a sample report.

 Class of 2012 Report

-The 314 participating members of the Class of 2012 have received a report that includes their classmates’ responses to our survey in 2012 as well as the averages and standard deviations of responses from the Class of 1992, both when they graduated in 1992 and again in 2012.
-Please click here to view the Table of Contents and sample pages from the Class of 2012 Report.
+The 307 participating members of the Class of 2012 have received a report that includes their classmates’ responses to our survey in 2012 as well as the averages and standard deviations of responses from the Class of 1992, both when they graduated in 1992 and again in 2012.
+Please click here for a sample report.

 Please visit our Forum to discuss ideas about this research and subscribe to stay informed.